SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 ## Recirculation
 Recirculation works on AMP powered pages by default along with comments.

 ### Ads on AMP powered pages

-To enable the Recirculation Ads for AMP powered pages, go to the advanced tab in your Spot.IM plugin Settings (not wp for amp) and set `Recirculation AMP Ad tag` to enable.
-Please note that ads must be turned on by your account manager first before they start populating.
+To enable the Recirculation Ads for AMP powered pages, go to the advanced tab in your Spot.IM plugin Settings (not AMP for WP) and enable `Recirculation AMP Ad tag`.
+Please note that ads must be turned on by your account manager inorder to populate.
 ![RC Ads](../amp-plugin/rc-ads.png)